abo-abo/swiper/README.md

 ### Installation

-Install the `ivy` package from MELPA / GNU ELPA.
+Install the `ivy` package from GNU ELPA or MELPA.

 Users of Debian ≥10 (and derivatives such as Ubuntu ≥18.04) can install Ivy, Counsel, and Swiper with `sudo apt install elpa-counsel`.